bZxNetwork/bzx.network_website/collections/_posts/2020-01-15-introducing-bzxdao.markdown

 $$B_V> \Delta T_V+ \Delta C_V$$

-B_V is the value of the bribe
+$B_V$ is the value of the bribe
-\Delta T_V is the resulting change in value of the tokens held by the executive
+$\Delta T_V$ is the resulting change in value of the tokens held by the executive
-\Delta C_V is the resulting change in value of the discounted future cash flow derived from the protocol
+$\Delta C_V$ is the resulting change in value of the discounted future cash flow derived from the protocol

 An executive will be more resistant to accepting a bribe from the legislature the larger their existing stake in the token and the larger their stake in deriving revenues from the protocol.